Monday, 31 October 2011

 And now I am in Central Sports again, and the piratical guy with the greasy ringlets who runs the place is approaching in a threatening manner, and my credit is approaching its end, so I will post my blog now and hope that Max reads this one and finds it amusing.

-Monday 4 April 2011
+Monday, 4 April 2011

 Biding My Time

 I had a bit of bad news late last week.
-It seems the television programme about me, which I was expecting to happen soon, has been postponed until the autumn, with no date for it to be shown.
+It seems the television programme about me, which I was expecting to happen soon, has been postponed until the autumn.
+There is no date for it to be shown.
 Sky apparently needs more time to think about publicising the Battle of Wills series, so I suppose that means the programme might have a bigger impact when it finally comes.
 But this is the third time they have postponed, and I am beginning to get tired of always living in anticipation.

 Meanwhile, as if fate were offering me a small consolation prize - I always remember that saying of Maria von Trapp, "When God closes a door, he opens a window" - I have been journalised by a gentleman called Len Port, who stood me a nice alcoholic lunch.
 He is about to publish an article about me on his blog, and from there hopes to sell the story to various papers, for one of which, at least, The Daily Mail, he is a stringer.